CumulusNetworks/docs/content/cumulus-linux-40/Monitoring-and-Troubleshooting/Monitoring-Best-Practices.md

 {{%notice note%}}

-Cumulus Networks recommends that you track peering information through PTM.
+Tracking peering information through PTM is highly recommended.
 For more information, refer to the {{<link url="Prescriptive-Topology-Manager-PTM" text="Prescriptive Topology Manager documentation">}}.

 {{%/notice%}}